Brian-m545/weather-data-ETL-Pipeline/README.md

 ```

 ###  Acknowledgments
-- OpeOpenWeatherMap: For providing the weather API.
+- OpenWeatherMap: For providing the weather API.
 - Aiven: For providing managed PostgreSQL database services.
 - DBeaver: For the excellent database management tool.